diskuv/dkml-ghmirror/contributors/index.rst

     where `a single mistake can cost millions and speed matters <https://ocaml.org/learn/companies.html>`_, is supported by an active community, and has a rich set of libraries and development tools.

-Then we recommend looking at *Part 1* of the free online book `Real World OCaml <https://dev.realworldocaml.org/index.html>`_.
+Then we recommend reading *Part 1* of the free online book `Real World OCaml <https://dev.realworldocaml.org/index.html>`_.
 It will guide you through the language and explore each of OCaml's major features.
-You will need a distribution of OCaml to follow along.
-Windows users will need to use the *Diskuv OCaml* distribution (there are other ways to install OCaml on Windows, but they are difficult or deprecated), while Linux and macOS users have choices explained in the book.
-We will discuss *Diskuv OCaml* in the next section.
+However Windows users will not be able to run the book's code.
+Instead we suggest you install *Diskuv OCaml* (discussed next section) and then follow along in our :ref:`BeyondBasics` section.

 Once you start writing your own code you will need to know where to look to find libraries (called **packages** in OCaml).
 We recommend just browsing the packages at